tinyerp/odooly/docs/api.rst

 Client and Services
 -------------------

-The :class:`Client` object provides thin wrappers around Odoo RPC services and their methods.
-Additional helpers are provided to explore the models and list or install Odoo add-ons.
+The :class:`Client` object provides thin wrappers around Odoo Webclient API and RPC services and their methods.
+Additional helpers are provided on the ``Client.env`` environment, to explore the models and to list or to install Odoo add-ons.
+Please refer to :class:`Env` documentation below.

 .. autoclass:: Client